Oyeniran2308/Supermarket-sales-Performance/README.md

 **Fig 4**
 ![sales destribution across product line](https://github.com/user-attachments/assets/c9cd3b2c-12d2-4ad2-9066-41470cc92065)

-- Gender-Based Sales
-Male customers contributed slightly more (51.98%) to sales than female customers (48.02%).
-Gender-based sales distribution across product lines shows a relatively balanced contribution but with slight variation in preferences.

 -Branch Performance
 Branch C leads in overall sales performance, followed by Branch B and Branch A.
 Home and Lifestyle performed best at Branch A, while Food and Beverages dominated in Branch C.